RainbowMiner/RainbowMiner/README.md

 Note for Windows: the watchdog scripts copy themselves to `StartWD.run.cmd` (etc.) on start and run the copy, so that the automatic update can never touch a running script.
 These `*.run.cmd` files are recreated on every start and can be ignored.

 Note for Windows 11: by default, Windows 11 hosts all console windows in Windows Terminal, which has known issues with classic console applications - the RainbowMiner window may not react to move, close or minimize, and the `-windowstyle` of the start scripts is not applied reliably.
 The watchdog start scripts detect Windows 11 and relaunch themselves under the classic console host (conhost) automatically - a short flash of an extra window on start is expected and harmless.
-For the regular start scripts, see the FAQ ("The RainbowMiner window cannot be moved, closed or minimized").
+For the regular start scripts, run `FixConsole.bat` once, see the FAQ ("The RainbowMiner window cannot be moved, closed or minimized").

 For autostart, the watchdog scripts can be used in place of the regular start scripts in the Windows task scheduler and in the Linux crontab (see FAQ).